jwulf/HGate/README.md

 The probability is collapsed into an actual value as soon as the state of the qubit is observed (the measure operation `M()` in Q#).
 You can measure the percentage of the probability by doing the same operation one hundred times, and totalling the outcomes.

 In classical computers, logic gates shift the state of classical bits between One and Zero.
-In quantum computers, quantum logic gates shift the position of a qubit on this hyperdimensional sphere, changing the probability of its eventual value when it is observed.
+In quantum computers, quantum logic gates (among other operations) shift the position of a qubit on this hyperdimensional sphere, changing the probability of its eventual value when it is observed.

 The Hadamard Gate, or H Gate, is a basic quantum logic gate.
 When applied to a qubit that is located on one of the poles - a solid One or Zero - it moves the qubit to the equator of the the hypersphere.
 This gives the qubit a 50% probability of now being either a Zero or a One.